House of Commons of the United Kingdom: Procedure

 Like the Lords, the Commons meets in the Palace of Westminster in London.
 The Commons chamber is small and modestly decorated in green, unlike the large, lavishly furnished red Lords chamber.
 Benches sit on both sides of the chamber and are divided by a centre aisle.
 This arrangement reflects the design of St Stephen's Chapel, which served as the home of the House of Commons until destroyed by fire in 1834.
 The Speaker's chair is at one end of the chamber; in front of it, is the table of the house, on which the mace rests.
-The clerks sit at one end of the table, close to the Speaker so that they may advise him or her on procedure when necessary.
+The clerks sit at one end of the table, close to the Speaker so that they may advise them on procedure when necessary.

 Members of the Government occupy the benches on the Speaker's right, whilst members of the Opposition occupy the benches on the Speaker's left.
 In front of each set of benches a red line is drawn, which members are traditionally not allowed to cross during debates.
-The Prime Minister and the government ministers, as well as the leader of the Opposition and the Shadow Cabinet sit on the front rows, and are known as frontbenchers.
+The Prime Minister and the government ministers, as well as the leader of the Opposition and the Shadow cabinet sit on the front rows, and are known as frontbenchers.
 Other members of parliament, in contrast, are known as backbenchers.
 Not all Members of Parliament can fit into the chamber at the same time, as it only has space to seat approximately two thirds of the Members.
 According to Robert Rogers, former Clerk of the House of Commons and Chief Executive, a figure of 427 seats is an average or a finger-in-the-wind estimate.
 Members who arrive late must stand near the entrance of the house if they wish to listen to debates.
 Sittings in the chamber are held each day from Monday to Thursday, and also on some Fridays.
 During times of national emergency, the house may also sit at weekends.

 Sittings of the house are open to the public, but the house may at any time vote to sit in private, which has occurred only twice since 1950.
 Traditionally, a Member who desired that the house sit privately could shout "I spy strangers!" and a vote would automatically follow.
 In the past, when relations between the Commons and the Crown were less than cordial, this procedure was used whenever the house wanted to keep its debate private.
 More often, however, this device was used to delay and disrupt proceedings; as a result, it was abolished in 1998.
 Now, members seeking that the house sit in private must make a formal motion to that effect.